-This is the moment when you realise that Ben – a tough, gruff biker with a jaw like a cinder block – is not a typical adventure game hero, and Full Throttle is not a typical adventure game.
+This is the moment when you realize that Ben—a tough, gruff biker with a jaw like a cinder block—is not a typical adventure game hero, and Full Throttle is not a typical adventure game.

-Released on PC 20 years ago this month (on the 30th of April, 1995) Full Throttle was the brainchild of beloved adventure game designer and writer Tim Schafer.
-After working on the first two Monkey Island games at LucasArts – considered by many to be the best examples of the genre – Full Throttle represented his first stint as project lead.
+Released on PC 20 years ago this month (on April 30, 1995) Full Throttle was the brainchild of beloved adventure game designer and writer Tim Schafer.
+After working on the first two Monkey Island games at LucasArts—considered by many to be the best examples of the genre—Full Throttle represented his first stint as project lead.
 It was his attempt to break away from the sci-fi and fantasy stories that dominated PC gaming in the 1990s.

-Set in a dystopian future, in the rugged, dusty deserts of the American West, Full Throttle's world is one where motorised vehicles are being replaced by hovercraft technology.
+Set in a dystopian future amid the rugged, dusty deserts of the American West, Full Throttle's world is one where motorized vehicles are being replaced by hovercraft technology.
 Corley Motors, this universe's equivalent of Harley Davidson, is stopping production of motorcycles and moving into minivans.
 But there are still those who worship the roar of the combustion engine and the gleam of a chrome exhaust, including Ben and his outlaw biker gang, the Polecats.

 We're introduced to Ben and his gang in one of the most awesome intro sequences in gaming history.
-The opening riffs of "Legacy" by roughneck biker band The Gone Jackals play as Ben's magnificent, exhaust-laden metal beast of a motorcycle screams down a desert freeway, terrorising a hover-limousine.
+The opening riffs of "Legacy" by roughneck biker band the Gone Jackals play as Ben's magnificent, exhaust-laden metal beast of a motorcycle screams down a desert freeway, terrorizing a hover-limousine.

 The introductory sequence to 'Full Throttle'